agmmnn/tauri-controls/README.md

 # To-Do

+If the library gets some interest, I can gradually add the following features:

 - [ ] Add declaration file.
 - [ ] Detect disabled window controls (is_maximizable, ...) and disable the buttons accordingly.
+- [ ] Disable icons option for macOs.
+- [ ] Svelte/SvelteKit implementation.

 ## Figma